Quick Cinnamon Spiced Zucchini Muffins

-These Cinnamon Spiced Zucchini Muffins are an easy summer bake that comes together in about 40 minutes.
-Flavoured with vanilla, dark brown sugar and a hint of nutmeg, they’re hearty yet moist and fluffy with beautiful flecks of green.
+These Quick Cinnamon Spiced Zucchini Muffins are an easy summer bake that comes together in about 40 minutes.
+Made with whole wheat flour and flavoured with vanilla, dark brown sugar and a hint of nutmeg, they’re hearty yet moist and fluffy with beautiful flecks of green.

-Everything you’ll need to make these Cinnamon Spiced Zucchini Muffins
+Here’s everything you’ll need to make these Quick Cinnamon Spiced Zucchini Muffins

 - 1¾ cups (220 grams) whole wheat or whole wheat all-purpose flour